Prevent Tree Roots from Damaging Your Sewer Line – Expert Tips

 There is nothing wrong with having trees and plants in your backyard.
 Plants and trees add beauty to your home while also providing benefits such as shade, oxygen, and much more.

-Simply keeping them 10 feet away from your sewer line can save you the trouble and costs of having to restore broken sewer lines caused by the tree roots.
+Simply keeping them 10 feet away from your sewer line can save you the trouble and costs of having to restore broken sewer lines caused by tree roots.

 Importantly, regular sewer line maintenance is one of the greatest ways to keep them in proper working order and avoid spending thousands of dollars on repairs.